KRFOSS/kali-docs/general-use/xfce-with-rdp/index.md

 Setting this up manually will provide more control over what configuration is done, but also will take a bit longer.

-If you are using WSL, dbus-x11 needs to be installed next for xrdp and xfce to connect.
+If you are using WSL, dbus-x11 needs to be installed next for xrdp and xfce to connect:

 ```console
 kali@kali:~$ sudo apt install -y dbus-x11